Python decorators let you modify a function’s behavior without changing its code. For example, you can just use @decorator

 Conclusion

 Decorators are like secret ingredients in your Python cookbook.
 They allow you to write cleaner, more modular code by separating concerns.
 Remember, the key to mastering decorators is practice.
 Start small, experiment, and soon you’ll be wrapping functions like a pro!
+Also, read more on official documentaiton as well.

 Leave a Reply